 (See Chain Feeder Figure 3.7 prior to threading chain.)
 Beginning at the previously removed section of chain guide, "thread" the chain through the end sprocket and into the opposite side chain guide channel.
-See Figure 3.5.a.
+See Figure 3.5a.
 If this proves difficult, attaching a "pull string" to the end of the chain has proved helpful for this process.
 Another method is to slide the end sprocket assembly free of the chain guide, "threading" the chain through, and then replacing the assembly.

 Pull the chain through the chain guide along the length of the opening.
 The "pull string" helps with this task as well.
 It is also recommended that rubber-tipped clamps or tape be temporarily installed at intervals along the chain guide to keep the chain from falling out of the chain guide during the "threading" process.
-See Figure 3.5.b.
+See Figure 3.5b.

-Once you reach the operator, "thread" the chain through the motor mount drive chain sprocket and continue working the chain through the chain guide until the end of the chain extends a few inches into the removed loading section opening.
+Once you reach the operator, "thread" the chain through the motor drive chain sprocket and continue working the chain through the chain guide until the end of the chain extends a few inches into the removed loading section opening.
 The trolley will need to be rolled back into the loading section opening and may need to be held in place.
-Attach one end of the chain to the spring tension tab using a provided master link as shown in Figure 3.5.c.
-Select the chain link that will insure that proper chain tension adjustment can be obtained (see Step 6).
-Break the chain and attach it to the trolley tab using the provided master link as shown in Figure 3.5.d.
+Attach one end of the chain to the spring tension tab using a provided master link as shown in Figure 3.5d.Select the chain link that will insure limited chain tension adjustment.
+Break the chain and attach it to the trolley tab using the provided master link as shown in Figure 3.5c.
 Remove any clamps or tape at this time.